Yey! So glad I was able to finish this post before Marshall’s birth month ends. Time really flies and Marshall’s already 4!

 In addition to the banner, I did superhero masks and wristbands from felt cloth, and superhero capes from tablecloth, for the kids to use during the party.

 Supposedly we would celebrate on Nov 4 but because of the weather forecast of heavy rain, we changed the date a week after that.
 Thankfully, the sun was up and the weather was perfectly fine.
+The venue was held at the Como Pleasure Grounds.

 We also brought some of Marshall’s superhero toys for additional decorations.